Development Policy Centre: Events

 Panel events hosted by Devpol have included: Making Pacific Migration Work (2010), Measuring Poverty and Gender Disparity (2011), Tuberculosis Control in the Torres Strait Region forum (2012), Disability Inclusive Development Forum (2013), Gender Parity Forum (2014), Can the SDGs be Achieved by 2030?
 (2015), New Research on Pacific Labour Mobility (2016), Women, Peace and Security: A New Global Index (2017), PNG Aid Evaluation Forum: Drought, Roads and Health (2018), State Fragility and How to Escape It (2019), Measuring Development Impact: An Introduction (2020), Afghanistan’s Crisis: The Dangers of Genocide and Politicide (2021), and regular Australian Aid Evaluation forums in conjunction with DFAT's ODE.

 Conferences

 Since 2014, Devpol has hosted the annual Australasian Aid Conference in early February at The Australian National University, in conjunction with The Asia Foundation.
-This conference brings together a host of key researchers, policymakers and figures in the sector to foster discussion and debate.
-It also provides a forum for up-and-coming academics to present their research.
-Interest in the conference has grown each year.
-The 2020 event attracted more than 700 attendees, and keynotes and plenaries were livestreamed for an online audience.
+It provides a forum for up-and-coming academics to present their research.
+In 2020, the event had more than 700 attendees, and keynotes and plenaries were livestreamed for an online audience.
 The conference was unable to be held in 2021 and 2022 due to the COVID-19 pandemic.